-The Fulbright Arctic Chair is one of the Fulbright Distinguished Chairs programs; these awards are among the most prestigious appointments in the Fulbright Scholarship Program.
-The application deadline for the 2017-18 academic year is August 1, 2016.
+The Arctic Scholar is one of the Fulbright Distinguished Scholar awards; these are among the most prestigious appointments in the Fulbright Scholar Program.

-U.S. citizens who have a scholarly focus on polar and High North issues, a Ph.D. or equivalent professional/terminal degree (including a master’s degree, depending on the field) as appropriate, and a significant publication and teaching record are eligible to apply for an Arctic Chair grant.
-The Arctic Chair for US scholars is a three-four month grant to do research and lecture any institution of higher education or research in Norway.
+U.S. citizens who have a scholarly focus on polar and High North issues, a Ph.D. or equivalent professional/terminal degree (including a master’s degree, depending on the field) as appropriate, and a significant publication and teaching record are eligible to apply for an Arctic Scholar award.
+The Arctic award for U.S. scholars is a three month grant to do research and lecture any institution of higher education or research in Norway.
 One award is given to a U.S. scholar each year.
-Although Fulbright Arctic Chair funding will be offered for a maximum of four months, the grantee may stay beyond the four month grant period.
+Although Fulbright Arctic Scholar funding is for three months, the grantee may stay beyond the grant period.

 Terms of this grant include:

-- Maintenance grant of NOK 200.000 for 3-4 months.
+- Maintenance grant of NOK 200.000 for 3 months.
 This amount will cover maintenance and housing for the grantee in Norway.
-There is no additional financial support for dependents but family members may accompany grantee to the site.
+There is no additional financial support for dependents, but family members may accompany grantee to the site.